ibm-cloud-architecture/refarch-eda/docs/evt-microservices/README.md

 With cloud native platforms we has seen microservices become the application architecture of choice.
 As we look to become more event driven as a business and with our applications the event driven pattern needs to extend into our microservices application space.
 This means that our microservices will need to be able to respond to and send out events, or in event driven terms they need to be both event producers and consumers.

-## Event Backbone - Pub/Sub communication for microservices
+## Event Backbone - Pub/Sub communication and data sharing for microservices
+![](evt-micro.png)

 With the adoption of microservices  there has been a lot of focus on synchronous communication between services.
 This has lead to Service Mesh packages such as [Istio](https://istio.io/) which help with the management of communication, service discovery, load balancing and visibility in this synchronous communication environment

 With event driven microservices our communication point becomes the Pub/Sub layer of the event backbone.

-![](evt-micro.png)
+As well as making  microservices applications naturally responsive (event driven), by adopting an event based approach for intercommunication between micro-service also:
+* enhances the loose coupling nature of microservices since it since it decouples producers and consumers.
+* enables the sharing of data across microservices through the event log

+Looking forward these *event* style characteristics will become increasingly important considerations when developing microservices style applications.
+In practical terms microservices applications will be a combination of synchronous *API* driven, and asynchronous *event* driven communication styles.

-##  Event Driven Apps  with Cloud Functions
+##  Event Driven Apps with IBM Cloud Functions ( Openwhisk )

-IBM Cloud functions provides a *server-less* compute model and a simplified *event driven programming model* which enabled developers to easily develop event driven microservices.
+IBM Cloud functions is a commercial service offering version of the Apache Openwhisk project  https://openwhisk.apache,  and provides a *server-less* compute model with  simplified *event driven programming model* which enabled developers to easily develop event driven microservices.

 With the cloud functions programming model